Games for Our Future: Surviving Climate Change

 Manager of Communications, UW Interdisciplinary Center for Exposures, Disease, Genomics & Environment and UW Superfund Research Program

 Stress physiology, environmental endocrinology, science policy, science communication, climate adaptation.
 More.
 Mixer only.
-One-pager.

 Climate Writer, Grist

 Scientist-turned-journalist, telling the story of humanity’s relationship with our home planet in new and creative ways.
 Jam only.

 Learning sciences (how people learn), equity (how designed learning environments position learners), instructional design (how designed environments support learning), game design (how game mechanics support learning).